-It hasn’t been the same sort of week as last week in regards to new releases, but there’s still quite a bit of cigar news.
+It hasn’t been the same sort of week as last week in regard to new releases, but there’s still quite a bit of cigar news.
 The sun is out and the cigar event schedule is getting full.
 After the jump news on tons of boutiques, My Father, Tatuaje, Illusione, Viaje, Hammer & Sickle, 601, Casa Magna, Quesda, Joya de Nicaragua & more.

 The My Father Le Bijou 1922 Corona Gorda is shipping this week to Puff n Stuff in Decatur, GA.
 Three-hundred boxes of twenty-three all numbered and signed by Jaime García.
 More info here.